Skip to main content

 Who should choose it over the obvious Montréal names

-Choose Le St-Urbain over Parapluie if a confirmed Michelin Plate and $$$ modern-cuisine positioning are important to the decision.
-Against Les Mômes and Mastard, keep the comparison practical: verify current menus, booking availability, the mood you want for the night rather than assuming the restaurants share the same format or service style.
+Choose Le St-Urbain over Parapluie if a Michelin Plate and $$$ modern-cuisine positioning are important to the decision.
+Against Les Mômes and Mastard, keep the comparison practical: check current menus, booking availability, the mood you want for the night rather than assuming the restaurants share the same format or service style.

 For out-of-town diners, Le St-Urbain is a Montréal modern-cuisine option to consider when the schedule fits.
-Its verified hours are Wednesday 5:30–10 PM; Thursday and Friday 11:30 AM–2 PM and 5:30–10 PM; and Saturday 5:30–10 PM, with Monday, Tuesday, Sunday closed.
+Its hours are Wednesday 5:30–10 PM; Thursday and Friday 11:30 AM–2 PM and 5:30–10 PM; and Saturday 5:30–10 PM, with Monday, Tuesday, Sunday closed.
 Pair the decision with broader planning through our full Montréal restaurants guide.

 Location